-I make this wild turkey recipe in the winter; usually during the holidays, and I'll tell you why.
-I use leftover dressing for dumplings in this soup.
+I make this Wild Turkey and Dumpling Soup Recipe in the winter (usually during the holidays) and use leftover dressing for the dumplings.
 It's delicious and so comforting.

 - 3 celery ribs, sliced